cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 ### Configure the deployment.json file

 1. Navigate to your **cinchy.devops.automations repository** where you will see an **aws.json and azure.json.**
-2. Depending on the cloud platform that you are deploying to, select the appropriate file and copy it into a new file named **deployment.json (or \<cluster name>.json)** within the same directory.
+2. Depending on platform that you are deploying to, select the appropriate file and copy it into a new file named **deployment.json (or \<cluster name>.json)** within the same directory.
 3. This file will contain the configuration for the infrastructure resources and the Cinchy instances to deploy.
 Each property within the configuration file has comments in-line describing its purpose along with instructions on how to populate it.
 4. Follow the guidance within the file to configure the properties.
 5. Commit and push your changes.